Make a complaint

 The investigating officer will complete a ‘Service Improvement Review Form’ to record any learning and actions.

-The Customer Services Team will record all learning on the Service Improvement log, and they’re responsible for monitoring service improvements through to implementation.
+The Customer Services team will record all learning on the Service Improvement log, and they’re responsible for monitoring service improvements through to implementation.

 We report on lessons learnt in the following ways: